Meet William Stanek |

 News | Links | Contact | On Writing | Home

 William is credited with transforming the computer writing industry with his plain language style.
 A style that Microsoft eventually adopted for its own.
-Millions of training courses taught by Microsoft and others used his words as their foundations.
+Millions of instructional courses taught by Microsoft and others around the world in dozens of languages have used his words as their foundations to teach hundreds of millions new techniques, new technologies, and new vocational skills.
 His seminal, early works, including Electronic Publishing Unleashed (1995) and Web Publishing Unleashed (1996), were the first of their kind and provided the framework for early e-commerce and e-publishing.
-These same works also introduced the concepts and developed the frameworks for intranets, extranets, e-books, online magazines, and daily news websitesóall concepts years ahead of their time and first published about and developed by William.
+These same works also introduced the concepts and developed the frameworks for intranets, extranets, e-books, online magazines, and daily news websites—all concepts years ahead of their time and first published about and developed by William.

 William is credited with transforming the computer writing industry with his plain language style.